 Possible Career Paths

-This Master’s program prepares you for a university-level job.
+This Master’s programme prepares you for a university-level job.
 You can pursue an academic or professional career after completing your degree.

 Towards the Job Market